 The Kingdom Of God Belong To Such As These

-We have been waiting on the LORD since being sovereignly placed in this location the very first month of year 2000.
-Wondering yet as to how we can lift up Christ with no resources or support, save for God's faithfulness.
-Since starting with our nightly bible study series He has been pleased to bless His work not only with souls but more importantly with the right direction as to how to worship Him in Spirit and in Truth.
-For us it is of no importance to start a work for Christ, if it be not according to His prescription.
-From the lesson of Nadab and Nabihu, God has clearly revealed how He is to be worshipped.
+We have now been faithfully waiting upon the LORD since being sovereignly placed within this very location during the first month of the year two thousand twenty.
+For many years we pondered, wondering yet how it was possible to lift up Christ's banner with utter reliance upon no earthly resources or human support, save for the unshakable fidelity of God alone!
+Since the commencement of our nightly series of Bible study, He has been pleased to bless the work not merely with the addition of precious souls, but, more vitally, with the right and clear direction as to how we must worship Him in Spirit and in Truth.
+For us, it is a matter of no import whatsoever to begin a work, however zealous, that is falsely named for Christ, if that work be not in strict accordance with His Divine prescription.
+From the solemn lesson of Nadab and Abihu, the Almighty hath plainly revealed how He must be approached and how He is to be worshipped .

 We would not have learned about the beautiful practice of elevated reverence for scripture and its proper place in sacred worship if Father had not sovereignly taken us from our previous denominations.

-Furthermore, it is evident from His placing us on the route of scriptural worship that He takes great care to ensure that we have a lamp at our feet and a light at our path.
-Ever since my conversion day, my God has continually shown us that He is always guiding us toward the straight path for the glory of His name.
+Moreover, it is powerfully evident from His tender guidance toward the route of scriptural, conforming worship that He takes great and intimate care to ensure that we possess a lamp unto our feet and a light unto our path.
+Since that blessed day of my conversion, my merciful God hath continually demonstrated that He is ever and always guiding us, with strong yet tender hand, toward the straight and narrow path—and all of this, without exception, is performed solely for the everlasting glory of His most holy name!

-Silently laboring in His vineyard here in our neighborhood, we were looking then for God to stir up a work among the families, but it seems He was to begin a work among their children instead.
-It is also worth noting that Father has brought us to like-hearted brethren from Lubbock, Texas and New Mexico, bent primarily in the faithful ministry of the word, and on constant pleading with God in prayer.
-I have always believed my ministry is primarily in prayer.
-What graciousness it is for God to sovereignly lead us to them who think the same.
+And so we continue, quietly laboring within His vineyard here in our own neighborhood.
+We were, at the commencement of the work, looking with yearning toward God to stir up a movement amongst the elder families, yet we must now submit that He was graciously pleased to commence His true work amongst the children instead!
+It is also a matter of profound note that the heavenly Father hath sovereignly brought us to brethren of like-hearted conviction—even from the distant lands of Lubbock, Texas, and New Mexico.
+Their hearts are bent primarily upon the faithful ministry of the Word and upon the solemn, constant pleading with God in prayer.
+I have always held the settled conviction that my primary commission in the Kingdom is conducted upon my knees in prayer.
+What inexhaustible graciousness and wisdom it is for God to sovereignly lead us to companions who hold this same, essential doctrine!

-Everything else in ministry is secondary.
-The fountain head of any work for the Lord is communion with the Lord and a constant dependency on His most Holy Spirit.
-Christ was always heard by the Father because He was always in communion with Him.
-It never fails to encourage me to greater heights of hope and praise, and even lower depths of humility, whenever I hear these tender-hearted brethren petition God's hand for His work here on our behalf.
-I have learned much from them, as I have loved them more.
+Every other labour in the sacred ministry is but secondary and subordinate!
+The true fountainhead of any enduring work for the LORD must ever be unhindered communion with the divine Master and a constant, profound dependency upon the power of His most Holy Spirit.
+We are given the ultimate model in Christ Himself: He was perpetually heard by the Father precisely and He maintained an unbroken, sacred communion with Him.
+It is a blessed experience that never fails to lift my heart to greater heights of hope and fervent praise, and simultaneously brings me to even lower depths of sincere humility, whenever I hear these tender-hearted brethren petition the hand of God for His work here on our behalf .
+I confess that I have learned much of the divine life from the very example of their petitions, even as my heart hath grown to love them more dearly.

 With regards to us then, we rest on the hope that nothing done for His name is ever in vain.